 Camels-Nancy and her bird-best

 She next started working for the Wild Life Workshop at the Wild Animal Park in their early days.
 It was there that she discovered that for as much as she loved working with animals, it also gave her great joy to connect people with animals.
-She worked for both the San Diego Zoo and Wild Animal Park for six years.
+She worked for both the Zoo and Wild Animal Park for six years.
 However, their policy was that if you changed departments, you could not bring the animals with you, even if you had bonded with them.
 This made her realize she wanted to start her own show.

 Thus, she began her own small bird act and she went to schools, libraries, parties, etc. She continued to build her act and menagerie.
 She became more well known and traveled around the state which is how she ended up at the San Jose fair where she met Gil.
 They have been together for 15 years [married for 10] and it is obvious how well suited they are.
 They really enjoy their life together.